 - 3.1 Prior certificated learning and prior experiential learning can be counted for credit on this degree. - 3.2 A candidate seeking accreditation of prior certificated learning must have completed, in whole or in part, a formally assessed programme of study.
-In addition to the documentation specified in the relevant policy published in the GSA Academic Calendar, the candidate must present evidence of achievement in the form of an original certificate, transcript or similar document and, where relevant, must also present details of the syllabus and form of assessment. - 3.3 A candidate seeking accreditation of prior experiential learning is required, in addition to the documentation specified in the relevant policy, to provide evidence that will enable admissions tutors to make informed

-- judgements about the level of learning, knowledge and skills that they have acquired through life experience, employment, work experience or study that is not formally recognised. - 3.4 The procedure for approval of such accreditation is set out in the relevant policy published in the GSA Academic Calendar.
+In addition to the documentation specified in the relevant policy published by The Glasgow School of Art, the candidate must present evidence of achievement in the form of an original certificate, transcript or similar document and, where relevant, must also present details of the syllabus and form of assessment. - 3.3 A candidate seeking accreditation of prior experiential learning is required, in addition to the documentation specified in the relevant policy, to provide evidence that will enable admissions tutors to make informed judgements about the level of learning, knowledge and skills that they have acquired through life experience, employment, work experience or study that is not formally recognised. - 3.4 The procedure for approval of such accreditation is set out in the relevant policy published by The Glasgow School of Art.
 The maximum limit for the award of such credit is, other than in exceptional circumstances, 50% of the credits associated with the degree programme.